MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-apply-demo-setup-config-data.md

 ![Import data](./media/5ImportData.png)

 10. Import will run for approximately two-ten minutes depending on your network speed.
 After it completes, exit the CMT Wizard.
-11. Check your organization for data in the 20 entities listed below:
+11. Check your organization for data in the following 20 entities:

 - Currency
 - Organizational Unit